Advertiser Disclosure

 Car Rental at BOS Airport

-The car rental center is located on airport property a short distance from the terminals.
-Shuttle buses operate to and from the car rental center from all terminals on the lower level departing every 5 to 6 minutes.
+The car rental center is on airport property, just a short distance from the terminals.
+Free shuttle buses run from the lower level of all terminals to the car rental center every 5 to 6 minutes.

-Hot Tip: Want to avoid paying expensive insurance through the rental company?
-Find out which are the best credit cards for car rental insurance.
+Want to avoid paying the rental company’s expensive insurance?
+Find out which credit cards offer the best car rental insurance.

 BOS Airport Hotels